makudesu/bnhsproject/docs/source/registration.rst

 Profile Creation
 ^^^^^^^^^^^^^^^^
     Before you can enroll, you need to create your User Profile.
 It contains all the necessary information to enroll.
 If you already have a User Profile you can modify it easily.
-Check out AccountmanagementUserProfileEdit
+Check out :ref:`user profile`.